Hael - Be Well

 Wassailing the trees is an old Anglo-Saxon derived tradition well over a thousand years old.
 It takes place on Twelfth Night, though the more die-hard traditionalists celebrate it on "Old Twelvey Night", the 17th of January which was twelfth night before the new fangled Gregorian calendar was adopted in 1752.

-The name Wassail comes from the beginning of the new Anglo-Saxon year, the lord of the manor would greet the assembled multitude with the toast waes hael – “Be well” to which the reply is drink hael, or “drink well”.
+The name Wassail comes from a custom at the beginning of the new Anglo-Saxon year, the lord of the manor would greet the assembled multitude with the toast waes hael – “Be well” to which the reply is drink hael, or “drink well”.

-Pre Christianity, there were two versions of wassailing, wassailing the houses, a tradition around the pagan midwinter feast of Yule when groups of poorer people would be given treats at the houses of the better off.
-This evolved over time into singing Christian Christmas carols, going around houses on Christmas Eve.
+Pre Christianity, there were two versions of wassailing, one was wassailing the houses, a tradition around the pagan midwinter feast of Yule when groups of poorer people would be given treats at the houses of the better off.
+This evolved over time into singing Christian Christmas carols while walking around the houses on Christmas Eve.

 Another more prosaic reason was probably to remind people that now the mid-winter feast was over they should be thinking about getting back to work again and the time between New Year and bud-break is the best time to prune and attend to orchard fruit.